 So this version is a stripped-down decoder.
 It's a one-file-lib, with very simple I/O interface.
 I used it with modifications for a small jpeg-to-bmp decoder, a jpeg-analyzer console application, and a jpeg-analyzer Windows GUI application.
 As I mentioned, it really depends what we want from a JPEG decoder.

-Can be found on BitBucket in Mercurial repo.
+Can be found in a GitHub repo.